DanielHesslow/OpenSourceStuff/README.md

 **Why did you need a fast 4 byte memset?**
 I'm currently working on a software rendendered texteditor.
 If we want to set a block to some color (eg. background) we need to have a fast memset, if that color isn't grayscale it needs to accept 4 byte values.

+**PROBABLY NOT GOOD**
+It's been a while and I've I believe on newer computers just using string instructions are faster, dont' fuck up the cache as much etc.

 ### raw_input_example.cpp
 Is just some small example code of how to use raw_input on windows to get left/right -control/-alt/-shift/-enter, listning to keypresses in the background and getting out the unicode characters (without going through WM_UNICODE).
 I actually think using raw_input results in  code that is slightly cleaner that handeling all WM_CHAR,WM_UNICODE,WM_KEY,WM_SYSKEY ... (and maybe even GetKeyBoardState GetKey GetKeyAsync) etc...